dell/csm-docs/content/v2/csidriver/installation/helm/isilon.md

 ### What happens to my existing storage classes?

-*Upgrading from CSI PowerScale v1.6 driver*
+*Upgrading from CSI PowerScale v2.0 driver*
 The storage classes created as part of the installation have an annotation - "helm.sh/resource-policy": keep set.
 This ensures that even after an uninstall or upgrade, the storage classes are not deleted.
 You can continue using these storage classes if you wish so.

-*Upgrading from an older version of the driver*
-It is strongly recommended to upgrade the earlier versions of CSI PowerScale to 1.6 before upgrading to 2.0.

 *NOTE*:
 - At least one storage class is required for one array.